Information security in civil aviation: Part-IS

 This manual describes your ISMS and your change and risk management policies.

-• Submit your ISMM for approval to the Civil Aviation Authority the Netherlands (CAA NL).
+• Submit your ISMM for approval to the CAA NL.

 How to prepare for the new rules